-St John’s Church Choir sings at the 11.00 Mass on Sundays and other major celebrations.
+St John’s Church Choir sings on alternate Sundays at the 10.45am Mass

 The choir’s primary objective is to Sing the Mass rather than sing at Mass, so that the whole congregation can participate in the Penitential Rite, the Gloria, Gospel, Creed, Eucharist Acclamations, Lord’s Prayer and Lamb of God.

 Since 1964 – when the Mass was changed from Latin to English – the choir has unfailingly sung a Responsorial Psalm and Gospel Acclamation.
 This is undertaken with a team of cantors.
 Occasionally a choral setting is used, sung by the choir.

 Besides leading the congregation in the hymns, the choir sings a variety of musical styles in both English and Latin.

 There is also a long established and enthusiastic Men’s Schola who sing Latin plainsong.